-1. Short title and commencement:- (1) This Act may be called the Prevention of Corruption (Andhra Pradesh) Act, 2009

-(2) It shall come into force from the date of its publication in the Government Gazette

-Insertion of clause (xiii) to sub section(c) of Section 2- After clause (xii) of subsection (c) the following clause shall be added which shall read as: - Any person holding any elective or nominated office in Panchayat, Municipalities, Municipal Corporations, State Legislative Assembly and Legislative Council.

-3. Amendment of Section 3 in the Principal Act- The existing section 3 of the Prevention of Corruption Act shall be renumbered as sub-section (2) thereof and before the sub-section(2), as so renumbered, the following sub-section(1) shall be inserted namely:- namely. -
+- 1. Short title and commencement:- (1) This Act may be called the Prevention of Corruption (Andhra Pradesh) Act, 2009 - (2) It shall come into force from the date of its publication in the Government Gazette - 2.
+Insertion of clause (xiii) to sub-section(c) of Section 2 in the Prevention of Corruption Act, 1988 (hereinafter, the Principal Act)- After clause (xii) of sub-section (c) the following clause shall be added which shall read as: Any person holding any elective or nominated office in Panchayats, Municipalities, Municipal Corporations, State Legislative Assembly and Legislative Council. - 3.
+Amendment of Section 3 in the Principal Act- The existing Section 3 of the Prevention of Corruption Act shall be renumbered as sub-section (2) thereof and before the sub-section(2), as so renumbered, the following sub-section(1) shall be inserted namely:- namely. -

-The Central Government or the State Government may, by Notification in the Official Gazette appoint as many special courts as may be necessary for such area or areas or for such a case or group of cases as may be specified in the notification to try the following offences,
+1) The Central Government or the State Government may, by Notification in the Official Gazette appoint as many special courts as may be necessary for such area or areas or for such a case or group of cases as may be specified in the notification to try the following offences,